What’s On

 God our redeemer,

-whose Church was strengthened by the blood of your martyr Charles:
+whose Church was strengthened by the blood of your martyrs Perpetua, Felicity and their companions:

 so bind us, in life and death, to Christ’s sacrifice